YangZhaoCICAMS/MANOC/README.md

 [3,]    0    0    0    2    0
 [4,]    0    0    0    2    0
 ```

+Suppose the tenth cohort of patients is treated at the dose combination (1,5).
 To decide the dose combination at which the eleventh cohort of patients treated, we can use the function `get.next.manoc()`.
 ```rscript
 > rm(list=ls())
 > setwd("/MANOC_master/")